 In the early 2000s Matthew moved to Nashville where he wrote songs for recording artists, collaborating with writers such as Tom Kimmel, Don Henry and J. Fred Knobloch.
 Returning to England, he wrote music and lyrics for the stage musicals NEXT DOOR'S BABY and ABOUT BILL both of which were produced in London.
 He has also composed numerous incidental scores for acclaimed productions in London, the West End and regional theatres.

 Matthew's music has been used in a number of movies including SLUMDOG MILLIONAIRE, EXTRACT, ABOUT A BOY, and A KIND OF HUSH.
 He has released several albums of his own characterful songwriting and performs from time to time at London venues such as the St James Theatre and The Pheasantry.
-Matthew is the creator of the comic 1970s composer Klaus Harmony and his first novel for Simon & Schuster will be published in 2018.
+Matthew is the creator of the comic 1970s composer Klaus Harmony and his first novel, under the pseudonym MB Vincent, was published by Simon & Schuster in 2018.

 This summer Matthew is creating music for Michael Dennis's DARK SUBLIME, playing at the Trafalgar Studios, starring Marina Sirtis.